tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 	</div>
 	{% endif %}

 Too easy!
-You could also go further and add conditional checks within the `show_category()` view to ensure the search functionality part is not executed when the current user is not logged in.
+You could also go further and add checks within the `show_category()` view to ensure the search functionality part is not executed when the current user is not logged in.
 Be wary, though -- don't be inclined to add the `login_required()` decorator to the view.
 Doing so will restrict all category-viewing functionality to logged in users only -- you only want to restrict the *search* functionality!

 ### Query Box Exercise
 At the end of the Bing Search API chapter, we set an exercise.
 We noted that in its current state, users would issue a query and then be presented with the results.
 However, the query box would then be blanked again -- thus making *query reformulation* more taxing.

 In our code examples above, we've deliberately kept our model solution to this particular exercise out.
 How could you allow the results page to *'remember'* the query that was entered, and place it back in the search box?

-The solution to this problem is to simply place the `query` variable into the `context_dict` of `show_category()`, and then make use of the variable within the `category.html` template by specifying its value as the `value` attribute for the search box `<input>` element.
+The easiest solution to this problem would be to simply place the `query` variable into the `context_dict` of `show_category()`, and then make use of the variable within the `category.html` template by specifying its value as the `value` attribute for the search box `<input>` element.

 In Rango's `show_category()` view, locate the code block that deals with the search functionality, and add the `query` to the `context_dict`, like so.